Build a healthy savings account

 That money will also help you with maintenance and repair issues that come up when you own a home.
 While repairs are sporadic, items such as a new roof, water heater or other big-ticket items can hit suddenly and hard.

 Improve your chances by: setting aside money every month.
-A good rule of thumb: on average you'll spend 2.5 percent to 3 percent of your home's value annually on upkeep, repairs and maintenance, says Joseph Gyourko, chairman of the real estate department at the Wharton School of the University of Pennsylvania.
+A good rule of thumb: On average, you'll spend 2.5 percent to 3 percent of your home's value annually on upkeep, repairs and maintenance, says Joseph Gyourko, professor of real estate at the Wharton School of the University of Pennsylvania.
 If you're buying a $250,000 home, aim to bank $520 to $625 per month.